-We are exposed to interest rate fluctuations in the normal course of our business, including through our Credit Facilities.
-The interest payments on the Credit Facilities consist of a variable-rate of interest and an applicable margin.
-We have entered into an interest rate swap agreement with an original notional value of \$72.5 million that, effectively, converted the variable-rate interest payments to fixed-rate interest payments through July 2020.
+We are exposed to interest rate fluctuations in the normal course of our business, including through our Credit Facility.
+The interest rate on the Credit Facility consists of a variable-rate of interest and an applicable margin.
+While we have drawn from the Credit Facility in the past, we have no borrowings as of December 30, 2017.
+If we borrow from the Credit Facility in the future, we will again be exposed to interest rate fluctuations.